Mercedes-Benz M123 engine: Characteristics

-Customer perspective, further development, withdrawal
+History

 While the rest of the 123 series’ engine range was taken over from its predecessor satisfactorily, the M123 did not quite convince customers, although it is the only engine that was newly developed for this series.

 In 1979 the engine was upgraded and power output increased from 95 kW to 103 kW.
-But especially after the launch of the new four-cylinder M102 in the 200 and 230 E models, the customer interest fell sharply since the M102 did almost everything better while its petrol consumption was significantly lower.
+But especially after the launch of the new four-cylinder M102 in the 200 and 230 E models, customer interest fell sharply since the M102 did almost everything better while its petrol consumption was significantly lower.

-In October 1981, the engine has been further revised to reduce consumption by changing the combustion chambers in the cylinder head.
+In October 1981, the engine was further revised to reduce consumption by changing the combustion chambers in the cylinder head.

-In 1982 the estate version was not available with the M123 anymore (250 T).
-And although the engine was available until 1985 in the sedan (250), it did not play an appreciable role in sales anymore.
+In 1982 the M123 (250 T) was dropped from the estate; although it remained available until 1985 in the sedan (250), its sales fell off badly.

-The M123’s direct replacement, the 2.6 liter variant of the M103 (starting 1984), was better in every way: that engine not only was cheaper to produce, lighter and much more fuel-efficient, it was running smoother and also had more power and increased revving vivacity compared with the more sedate M123.
+The M123’s direct replacement, the 2.6 liter variant of the M103 (starting 1984), was better in every way: that engine not only was cheaper to produce, lighter and much more fuel-efficient, it was running smoother and also had more power was freer revving than the more sedate M123.

 More than 30 years after its introduction, the M123 is now regarded as a somewhat classic Mercedes-Benz engine.

-The capable but complex Solex 4A1 carburetor is seen as difficult to repair and adjust nowadays.
-Some specific weakness left aside, any double-register carburetor might be regarded as the most complicated device to generate fuel-air mixture widely used in passenger cars.
-With prevalence of the three-way catalytic converter (needing specific air fuel ratio) double-register carburetors became obsolete and were replaced temporarily by electronically controlled simpler carburetors and then finally by fuel injection systems that are more reliable in the long term and can be easily maintained.
+The capable but complex 4-barrell Solex 4A1 carburetor is seen nowadays as difficult to repair and adjust.
+With prevalence of the three-way catalytic converter (needing specific air fuel ratio) complex double-register carburetors became obsolete and were replaced temporarily by electronically controlled simpler carburetors then by more reliable, easier maintained fuel injection systems.